MaikDulle/MaikDulle.github.io/_posts/2022-08-01-Linear-regression-with-NFL-data.md

 In the simple regression we saw that TotalYards have an sigificant effect on Score.
-But the predicitive power of our simple model was rather low (indicated by a low R-squared).
+But the predicitive power of our simple model was rather mediocre (indicated by a low R-squared).
 This suggests that we have not taken all relevant variables into account in our simple regression model.
 Therefore we now want to calculate a multiple linear regression model.
 A multiple linear regression model includes MULTIPLE independent